tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 _Amiga Down Under_ issue #9 (May 2019) included a coverdisk with a demo of K240.
 It is functionally identical to the CU Amiga demo, even including the special graphics declaring the game a CU Amiga exclusive.
-The disk has a creation date and time of 06-Apr-94 12:38:42 (different to the CU Amiga disk which has a false creation date of 1978), but all files and file dates are otherwise the same.
-2021-09-10
+The disk has a creation date and time of 06-Apr-94 12:38:42, which is after CU Amiga released their coverdisk on the March 1994 issue.
+The CU Amiga disk has a false creation date of 1978 caused by being created on a standard Amiga without a real-time clock.
+There are a few minor quirks about the exact disk structure, but effectively all files and all file dates on the _Amiga Down Under_ coverdisk exactly the same as the CU Amiga dates.